 Rather than viewing compliance from the perspective of each security measure, a more efficient implementation process is achieved by dividing the effort into five core functions.

-- Identify which assets require protection (preference those storing sensitive data).
+- Identify which assets require protection (prioritize high-risk assets storing sensitive data).

-- Protect - Implement proportional security measures to protect vulnerable assets.
+- Protect - Implement proportional data security measures to protect vulnerable assets.

 - Detect - Detect potential cyber threats seeking to exploit vulnerable assets.